Roderick J. Newman

 Mr. Newman is a 32-year city employee and was first elected to the HMEPS Board in 1992.
 He was the first African American to be elected to the Board and served in an active employee Trustee position for more than 16 years.
 He was also the first African American to serve as Chairman of the HMEPS Board.
 He currently serves as an elected Retiree Trustee and has over 20 years of experience on the HMEPS Board and chaired or served on numerous committees such as Disability, Personnel & Procedures, External Affairs and Audit.
 Rod has completed Certified Trustee Training offered by TEXPERS and has received training in finance, ethics, fiduciary responsibilities, Pension Law and Actuarial science.

 He also serves on the Boards of the Association of Retired Houston Municipal Employees (ARHME), the Houston Employee Relief Organization (HERO), and the Houston Metropolitan Federal Credit Union (HMFCU).

 In his personal life, he is married and the father of two lovely children and is also actively involved in school, church and community activities.

-Ed Hamb has over 20 years experience in establishing and executing the strategies necessary to transform go-to-market initiatives in organizations from startups to multi-billion dollar global enterprises.
-He has expertise in managing inside turnarounds and translating conceptual models into specific growth strategies.
+Ed Hamb was first appointed to the Board in March 2013.
+He serves on the Budget and Oversight and Investment Committees.
+Mr. Hamb has over 20 years of experience in establishing and executing the strategies necessary to transform go-to-market initiatives in organizations from startups to multi-billion dollar global enterprises.
+His practice focuses on managing inside turnarounds and translating conceptual models into specific growth strategies.